zdravkov/kendo-docs/getting-started/mobile/application.md

          });
     </script>

-## Web Clip Icons
+## Web Clips

-The mobile devices can create a bookmark with a custom icon, placed on the Home screen.
+The mobile devices can create a bookmark placed on the Home screen, which is called a web clip.
 Users can use the shortcut to open that web page later.
+While instantiating the Application, you can specify a custom icon or disable the app mode.

 ### Define web clip icon